nginxinc/nginx-gateway-fabric/docs/proposals/template.md

 ## Security Considerations

-(Potential assets, mitigations, justification for why security is unchanged, not threatened, and not impacted)
+(Potential assets, mitigations, justification for why security is unchanged, not threatened, and not impacted. )

 ## Alternatives

-(List other design alternatives and why we did not go in that direction)
+(List other design alternatives and why we did not go in that direction. )

 ## References

 (Add any additional document links.
-Again, we should try to avoid too much content not in version control to avoid broken links)
+Again, we should try to avoid too much content not in version control to avoid broken links. )